ep1cman/unifi-protect-backup/README.md

   A Python based tool for backing up Unifi Protect event clips as they occur.

 Options:
+  --version                       Show the version and exit.
   --address TEXT                  Address of Unifi Protect instance
                                   [required]
+  --port INTEGER                  Port of Unifi Protect instance  [default:
+                                  443]
-  --port INTEGER                  Port of Unifi Protect instance --username TEXT                 Username to login to Unifi Protect instance
+  --username TEXT                 Username to login to Unifi Protect instance
                                   [required]
   --password TEXT                 Password for Unifi Protect user  [required] --verify-ssl / --no-verify-ssl  Set if you do not have a valid HTTPS
+                                  Certificate for your instance  [default:
+                                  verify-ssl]
-                                  Certificate for your instance --rclone-destination TEXT       `rclone` destination path in the format {rclone remote}:{path on remote}.
+  --rclone-destination TEXT       `rclone` destination path in the format
+                                  {rclone remote}:{path on remote}.
 E.g.
                                   `gdrive:/backups/unifi_protect`  [required]